heinz-preisig/PeriConto_generic/README.md

 # What one can do with the periconto?

     Currently it allows:
-         1. load an existing ontlogy (<name>.trig)
+        Bricks
-            or create a new ontology -- it will ask for file <name>
+         . load an existing brick set (<name>.trig) or create a new brick set -- it will ask for file <name>
-            starts a new tree with the root named root
+         . add define a new brick
-         2. chose an existing sample ontology. asks for input file
+         . add items to a brick recursively
-         3. one can:
+         . add primitives
-                . add items to a class
+         . rename bricks, items and primitives
-                . link a class to an item in a class
+         . make a graph plot
-                    . either define a new class
+         . save or save with new name
-                    . or choose an existing class
+         . delete bricks, items recursively, primitives

-                . add a primitive to a class or a subclass . primitives are integer, string, comment, decimal, uri . items and primitives can be renamed (double click on name) . unlink items from a class
+        Application trees:
-                . remove items, primitives and unused classes
+         . define a new tree base on a selected brick . link a brick to an enabled link (an open-ended item leave) . add a new item to establich a new link point . rename a selected tree

-    Not (yet) implented:
+         . copy a selected tree --> give name
-        1. renaming classes
+         . instantiate primitives
-        2. handling of elucidations
+         . reduce instantiated tree --> contains only those paths from root to instantiated primitives